Experimental Designs for Multi-Item Multi-Period Inventory Control: Introduction

 The rest of the paper is organized as follows.
 In Section \ref{section1.1} we review related work on A/B testing and multi-item inventory control.
-Section \ref{section:problem} specifies the model of multi-item multi-period inventory control.
-In Section \ref{section3}, we introduce the experimental designs and conduct bias analysis.
-In Section \ref{section4}, we show simulated A/B testing results and explore the effect of certain parameters.
-Finally, we conclude with several practical implications and future work in Section \ref{section5}.
+Section \ref{section:model} specifies the model of multi-item multi-period inventory control, and the inventory policy we use.
+In Section \ref{section:design}, we introduce the experimental designs and the treatment effect estimator.
+In Section~\ref{sec:analysis}, we study A/B testing of inventory policies induced by different demand estimates and characterize the sign of the bias in the estimated global treatment effect under different experimental designs.
+In Section~\ref{sec:numerical}, we first conduct controlled stochastic simulations that directly match the theory and then report trace-driven experiments using real-world fresh-retail data.
+Finally, we conclude with several practical implications and future work in Section \ref{section:conclusion}.